hibaa-a/MachineLearning_GlassdoorReviews/README.md

 - **Input Features:** The size of the input data selected is the number of input features for the model.
 Here, it is 94.
 - **Output Layer Size:** The Output Layer size is 1.
 - **Hidden Nodes:**
-    - The number of hidden nodes in Layer 1 is 85, considering a rule of thumb that the number of hidden neurons must be less than twice the size of the input layer.
+    - The number of hidden nodes in Layer 1 is 187, considering a rule of thumb that the number of hidden neurons must be less than twice the size of the input layer.
 (Krishnan, 2021)
-    - The number of hidden nodes in Layer 2 is 30, considering a rule of thumb that the number of hidden neurons must be 2/3 the size of the input layer, plus the size of the output layer (Krishnan, 2021)
+    - The number of hidden nodes in Layer 2 is 64, considering another rule of thumb that the number of hidden neurons must be 2/3 the size of the input layer, plus the size of the output layer (Krishnan, 2021)

         ![image](https://user-images.githubusercontent.com/111614210/220223070-b7a5c4d7-4a61-4c32-9d9e-28f8958d4f8a.png)